ruobinLiu/Laboratory-Protocols/_episodes/01-Crude-DNA-Isolation-from-Seeds.md

 - "How to crude DNA Isolation from Seeds?"

 objectives:
-- "Extract PCR-only quality DNA from a large number of samples"
+- "Extract PCR-only quality DNA from a large number of samples."

 keypoints:
+- "Read through Safety Information before you start the experiment."
 - "Avoid contaminating sample with seed coat tissue when handling beans and lentils."
 - "Avoid damaging the embryo when chipping the seed coat."
 - "Small amount of seed flour is good enough, more is not better."